xrdocs/8000/_blogs/cisco-8608-architecture.md

   - Orthogonal Connector to all inter-connectivity with the MPAs
 - Modular Port Adapter
   - No CPU and managed by RP via PCIE, P2PM
-  - PHY that support hitless 2:1 Mux mode, MACsec, Reverse Gear Box, Class C PTP
+  - PHY that support hitless 2:1 Mux mode, MACsec, Reverse Gearbox, Class C PTP
   - PHY provides a interface to front panel ports and connect to the Q200 on SC
   - Orthogonal SC connector
   - FPGA for control signals